 As covered in the k8s architecture, k8s can be leveraged in both greenfield and brownfield environments.
-It is open-source and also portable (meaning it can be run on many different types of environments).
-As of today, it is the most popular and fasting growing orchestration engine available (more than OpenStack, Apache Mesos, Docker Swarm, vSphere, etc).
+It is open-source and portable (meaning it can be run on many different environments).
+Today, it is the most popular and fastest-growing orchestration engine available (more than OpenStack, Apache Mesos, Docker Swarm, vSphere, etc.).

 - Nodes: k8s equivalent of a host.
 A node hosts one or more pods.